 3. Retail consolidation

 In the 70s, many corporate big wigs believed that the best growth strategy was to acquire or merge with existing stores.
 The 90s saw this trend grow.

 In addition, the reduction of retailers really cranked up the pressure for manufacturers.
 Gradually, massive retail chains assumed all the power and control.

+It wasn’t rare for manufacturers earn 80% of their revenue from just 3 retailers.
 Therefore, manufacturers had to maintain good relationships with existing clients and do everything they could to stay in their good books.

 Trade marketing helped manufacturers level the playing field.